 Central College received a gift of $200,000 from the estate of Mary Du Bois Wright, a 1941 graduate of the college.

-Wright traveled on a train from Walkill, New York, to Central College because of an introduction through the Reformed Church in America.
+Wright traveled on a train from Wallkill, New York, to Central College because of an introduction through the Reformed Church in America.
 At Central, she majored in history and English.
 After graduating, she found a job as a Latin teacher.
 Although she did not take Latin at Central, Elizabeth Gezel Pietenpol, the dean’s wife, gave her a summer lesson so she was prepared.

 Wright taught high school for two years before moving back east to work for the U.S. Chamber of Commerce in Washington, D.C.
-Wright then returned to Walkill and worked for 18 years at a local savings and loan institution.
+Wright then returned to Wallkill and worked for 18 years at a local savings and loan institution.
 She retired as treasurer in 1965.

 Wright was a member of the Walkill Reformed Church for more than 65 years, was a former Sunday school teacher and served as an officer of the Women’s Guild of the church.

 Her estate gift funded the Mary Du Bois Wright Scholarship, which is given to a Central student from New York or the eastern United States.
 In her lifetime, Wright gave more than $275,000 to Central.
 Wright died Sept.
-23, 2017, at age 97 in Walkill.
+23, 2017, at age 97 in Wallkill.

 “We are grateful for this tremendous gift and the doors it opens for our students,” says Sunny Gonzales Eighmy, vice president for advancement and a 1999 Central graduate.
 “Mary shared her intentions with the college, so we were able to discuss how she wanted her gift to be used.
 Mary’s commitment to our students leaves a legacy for future generations and a meaningful impact for students who seek support in order to become a member of the Central family.”